List of awards and nominations received by Amy Winehouse: Virgin Media Music Awards

+Winehouse received two awards from two nominations.

 Vodafone Live Music Awards

-The Vodafone Live Music Awards are awarded annually by mobile telecommunications company Vodafone to celebrate live music.
+The Vodafone Live Music Awards are awarded annually by British mobile telecommunications company Vodafone to celebrate live music.
 Winehouse received one award from two nominations.

 World Music Awards

-The World Music Awards, founded in 1989, is an international awards show that annually honors recording artists based on their worldwide sales figures, which are provided by the International Federation of the Phonographic Industry (IFPI).
+The World Music Awards, founded in 1989, is an international awards show that annually honours recording artists based on their worldwide sales figures, which are provided by the International Federation of the Phonographic Industry (IFPI).
 Winehouse received one award from three nominations.